Data Heterogeneity Differential Privacy: From Theory to Algorithm: Experimental Results

-In all experiments, total iteration rounds $T$ and learning rate $\alpha$ are chosen by cross-validation.
-For our performance improving method, the number of global rounds $R$ is set to $T/10$ (i.e. $T_{local}=10$).
-We evaluate the performance over the differential privacy budget $\epsilon$, which is set from 0.01 to 7. $\delta$ is set differently according to different datasets and can be considered as a constant.
+In all the experiments, total iteration rounds $T$ is chosen by cross-validation.
+For our performance improving method, we set $RT_{local}=T$.
+We evaluate the performance of our proposed PIDP-SGD method and some of previous algorithms over the differential privacy budget $\epsilon$.
+For $\epsilon$, we set it from 0.01 to 3, and in the PIDP-SGD method, we set $\epsilon_1=3\epsilon_2=3\epsilon/4$ to guarantee $\epsilon_1+\epsilon_2=\epsilon$.
+The results are shown in Figure~\ref{Accuracy} and Figure~\ref{Optimality gap}.

-Figure~\ref{Accuracy} shows that as the privacy budget $\epsilon$ increases, so does the accuracy, which follows our intuition.
-Moreover, the accuracy of our proposed DBDP-ERM method is similar to some of the best previous DP-SGD methods.
-With the performance improving algorithm proposed in Algorithm 2, the accuracy rises on most datasets, which means that our proposed method is effective.
-Meanwhile, when $\epsilon$ is small, the difference between the accuracy of the DBDP-ERM method and the performance improving one is also small and, in some cases, the accuracy of the former is even higher (e.g. in Figure~\ref{Accuracy} when $\epsilon=0.1$).
-However,as $\epsilon$ increases, the performance improving method becomes more and more competitive, which correlates with our theoretical analysis.
+Figure~\ref{Accuracy} shows that as the privacy budget $\epsilon$ increases, so does the accuracy, which follows the intuition.
+When applying the PIDP-SGD algorithm, the accuracy rises on most datasets, which means that our proposed `performance improving' method is effective.
+Meanwhile, when $\epsilon$ is small, the difference (on accuracy) between traditional methods and `performance improving' method is also small.
+However, as $\epsilon$ increases, the `performance improving' method becomes more and more competitive.
+The reason is that larger $\epsilon$ means that more data instances `escape' the injected noise, leading to better accuracies.

-It can be observed that, in Figure~\ref{Optimality gap}, the optimality gap of the DBDP-ERM method is also similar to previous methods.
-Moreover, on some datasets, by applying our proposed performance improving algorithm, the optimality gap of our method is almost 0, which means that it achieves almost the same performance as the model without privacy consideration in some scenarios.
-In addition, similar to the accuracy in Figure~\ref{Accuracy}, the optimality gap decreases as $\epsilon$ increases, which follows our intuition.
+Figure~\ref{Optimality gap} shows that on some datasets, by applying PIDP-SGD algorithm, the optimality gap of our method is almost 0, which means that it achieves almost the same performance as the model without privacy in some scenarios.
+Besides, similar to the accuracy in Figure~\ref{Accuracy}, the optimality gap decreases as $\epsilon$ increases, which follows our intuition.
+Moreover, on some datasets, the performance of some of the methods fluctuates.
+The reason is that in the setting of differential privacy, random noise is injected into the model, so it is a common phenomenon.

-Experimental results show that our proposed DBDP-ERM method achieves similar performance to some of the best previous methods and our performance improving algorithm significantly improves the performance under most circumstances.
-The results on deep learning models are similar with traditional machine learning model.